nal10/cellcount/README.md

 #### Problem description:

- - Cells labeled with red, green or both markers appear in 2-channel images.
+ - Cells labeled with red, green or both markers appear in 2-channel images
- - The degree of bleed-through across imaging channels could be slightly different for each animal
+ - Degree of bleed-through across imaging channels is different for each animal

 #### Training dataset:
  - Approximate cell centers are marked in each channel
  - Size of a single channel 2048 x 2048 image is 32.0 Mb
  - (both channels for images + labels) for a 20 images = ~1.25 Gb
- - Load it all in cpu memory for patch generation while training.
+ - Load it all in cpu memory for patch generation while training

 ```bash
 .